How to paint a chest of drawers white and spray paint knobs with metallic gold spray paint.

 This is how the chest of drawers looked before the makeover.
 It’s a really cheap mid-century modern imitation….not the real thing so please don’t go all crazy on me.

 I paid $40 for the chest at a local indoor flea market.
 My plan was to remove the original knobs and pulls and find new knobs after the paint makeover.
 More on that later.

-After some thought I decided to go with glossy white paint.
-The paint I selected for the top coat is white semi-gloss paint left over from a past home paint project.
+After some thought, I decided to go with glossy white paint for the makeover.
+The paint I selected for the top coat is white semi-gloss paint left over from a past home improvement paint project.

-But first I wanted to apply a coat of primer.
-I only applied one coat of primer.
-The primer just provides a nice base for the top coat.
+But first, I wanted to apply a coat of primer.
+I only brushed on one coat of primer.
+The primer provides a nice base for the top coat.

-After my workaround the brush marks were still noticeable but not much.
-You guys know that flat paint is the best for not showing brush marks, right.
-If you didn’t before you know now.
-The semi-gloss paint I used besides being semi-gloss was old.
+After my workaround, the brush marks were still noticeable, but not much.
+You guys know that flat paint is the best for not showing brush marks, right?
+If you didn’t before, you know now.
+The semi-gloss paint I used, besides being semi-gloss, was old.
 I finally thinned it some with water.

-Moving on to the gold metallic spray paint.
-In order to give this piece a modern look I did away with the original hardware.
+Moving on to the Rustoleum gold metallic spray paint.
+In order to give this piece a modern look, I did away with the original hardware.
 I looked through my knob stash but didn’t see anything I liked.
 I always have wood knobs, so I found eight the same size and spray painted them with the Rust-Oleum metallic gold paint.

-How do you like the gold knobs vs the original hardware?
+How do you like the gold knobs vs. the original hardware?
 Most of the time, I don’t care for the two-knob look in place of one drawer pull in the middle, but sometimes it works.
-I think painting the legs gold gave the chest a balanced look since the two knobs on the top drawer set wide.
+I think painting the legs gold gave the chest a balanced look since the two knobs on the top drawer are set wide.